 We first started offering Aikido at Starz Gymnastics and Pre-School on Main Ave in Orangevale.
 During this time, a 10 week self-defense class was offered through the Orangevale Recreation and Parks District, which would eventually lead to our moving our program from Starz to the ORPD in January of 2001.
 In early 2000, Starz owner moved the gym and school to a new location about a block away and it was here that we we hosted our first clinic with Amos Parker Sensei in July of 2000.
 As it turns out, the recreation director at ORPD was a former student of Aikido himself.
-This lead to our being able to move from Starz to the Youth Center in 2001 when more space was needed.
+This led to our being able to move from Starz to the Youth Center in 2001 when more space was needed.

 Because we are not in our very own location, we have harmonized with our hosts and their environment.
 Therefore, you will not find tatami mats, bokken and jo racks or even a dedicated place for photographs of the founders.
-However, these items, with the exception of the tatami, are present within our dojo as are the traditions and etiquette, which makes a dojo what it is.
+However, these items, with the exception of the tatami, are present within our dojo as are the traditions and etiquette which makes a dojo what it is.
 Not the location or looks.

 Our school was named SEIKEIKAN in 2000 by Kiyoyuki Terada Hanshi, 10th dan.
 The inspiration for the name comes from multiple sources which includes our area.
 The meaning as provided to us by Terada Hanshi is "The house located in steep-walled valleys with holy and pure water streams, where many Budoka and Wise persons with "Noblesse Oblige" meet each other".
-Students from around the world have come to train with us and members of our dojo have done to same to such countries as Japan, Canada, England and Bahrain.
+Students from around the world have come to train with us and members of our dojo have done to same to such countries as Bahrain, Canada, England and Philippines.

 We are very proud of the training atmosphere that we provide.
 What you will find is a training environment that is safe and fun to train in.
 We utilize some of the best training mats in the industry for your safety.
 In addition, you will find that we maintain the highest level of training, without losing the family atmosphere.
 You will find a dojo who's students range from 8 ~ 50+; and a dojo who's students are energized and great to train with.